-However, limitations of these approaches – including ours - are that, first, it remains unclear how and if results of validation of structure and process by structured interviews translate to the validity of infection outcomes.
-Second, validation by case studies allows for the assessment of knowledge among the persons performing surveillance, but the conclusion from case study results on SSIS performance is inappropriate with regard to potential conflicts of interest as people may behave differently in the setting of case studies as compared to real-life situations in their own hospital.
+However, this study has several limitations.
+First, it remains unclear how and whether results of validation of structure and process by structured interviews translate to the validity of infection outcomes.
+Second, validation by case studies allows for the assessment of knowledge among the persons performing surveillance, but the conclusion from case study results on SSIS performance is inappropriate with regard to potential conflicts of interest because people may behave differently in the setting of case studies as compared to real-life situations in their own hospital.
 Third, there is no consensus about the sensitivity required to consider surveillance results to be valid.
-And last, given the low prevalence of SSI, large numbers of patient charts need to be reviewed in order to achieve an adequate level of precision.25,34
+And last, given the low prevalence of SSI, large numbers of patient charts need to be reviewed to achieve an adequate level of precision.25,34

 In conclusion, validation of process and structure of SSI surveillance and of outcome data helps identify areas for improvement and estimate the proportion of underreporting of SSI.
-Validation results are reported openly together with SSI rates in Switzerland in order to help the public appraise the results of SSI rates in individual hospitals.
-However, the efforts and cost of validation are substantial, and therefore, more sensitive and efficient methods for the detection of false negative outcome measures are strongly needed.
+Validation results are reported openly together with SSI rates in Switzerland to help the public appraise the results of SSI rates in individual hospitals.
+However, the efforts and cost of validation are substantial; therefore, more sensitive and efficient methods for the detection of false-negative outcome measures are urgently needed.
 Future research should focus on the association between poor performance in process and structure measurement and reported SSI rates.

 ACKNOWLEDGMENTS

-We would like to thank Marylaure Dubouloz and Katja Di Salvo and all participating hospitals for data collection and collaboration.
+We would like to thank Marylaure Dubouloz, Katja Di Salvo, and all participating hospitals for data collection and collaboration.
 These data were collected in collaboration with the Swiss National Association for the Development of Quality in Hospitals and Clinics (ANQ).

 Financial support: No financial support was provided relevant to this article.